Higher Diploma in Science in Computing (Software Development) - ICT SKILLS/SPRINGBOARD+Open for applications on www.springboardcourses.ie

 The aim of this course is to provide you with this focused subset of knowledge and the requisite skills to apply it in a work environment.

-- Computer Architecture and Technology Convergence (5 credits)
+- Computer Architecture and Technology Convergence - module details can be downloaded here (PDF)

-- Operating Systems and Cloud Computing (5 credits)
+- Operating Systems and Cloud Computing - module details can be downloaded here (PDF)

 ◾Design and develop software applications using an OO Language